 Bones, meat, fish, dairy, grass, fruit and vegetable scraps and even yoghurt can all be added to food and garden organics (FOGO) green bins.

 Take 3 for Byron is all about taking action and leveraging the positive power of over two million visitors alongside our community to preserve Byron’s natural beauty through a simple action.

 Simply, Take 3 pieces of rubbish with you when you leave our beaches, waterways or natural spaces and you have made a difference.

 The Take 3 project helped us achieve our litter reduction target of 40 per cent in volume by the end of 2021.
 The Take 3 for Byron program helped Council achieve this target by asking visitors to the area and the community to Take 3 for Byron.

 How do I get involved?

-Litter gets into our waterways and harms marine life, particularly turtles, seabirds and fish that all live within the Cape Byron Marine Park.
+Cigarette butts and all litter gets into our waterways and harms marine life, particularly turtles, seabirds and fish that all live within the Cape Byron Marine Park.

 Learn how you can help keep the Byron shire clean and protect our local environment in our short video.

 Read more about how we are Tackling litter in Byron Shire